TurboVNC/turbovnc/BUILDING.md

 ### All Systems

 - [CMake](http://www.cmake.org) v3.16 or later
-  * CMake 3.21 or later is required if building the TurboVNC Viewer.

 - libjpeg-turbo SDK v1.2 or later
   * The libjpeg-turbo SDK binary packages can be downloaded from